Skip to main content

 Cost of parts, replacement keys, lubricants, or fluids.
 The cost of installation for any product or materials.
 Tire repair, replacement, mounting or removing of any tires, snow tires, or chains.
 Service on a vehicle that is in unsafe condition.
 Service on any vehicle involved in an accident.
 Towing or services performed by an unauthorized service provider.
 Any additional labor due to specialized equipment or processes required to transport or service your vehicle due to nonfactory modifications or enhancements made to the vehicle.
 Towing from or repair work performed at a service station, garage, or repair shop.
 A second tow or service for the same disablement.
 Towing or service on roads not regularly maintained, such as sand beaches, open fields, forests, and areas designated as not passable due to construction, etc. Any services performed off road.
 Towing performed at the direction of a law enforcement officer relating to traffic obstruction, impoundment, abandonment, illegal parking, or other violations of law.
 Any roadside assistance services provided to your vehicle by a private citizen's assistance is not covered and is not reimbursable.
 Non-emergency towing or other non-emergency service.
 The Roadside Assistance is provided to you through a network of independent service providers.
 As independent contractors, they have exclusive control over their own equipment and personnel.
 Neither the program administrator, nor the participating automotive service facility are responsible for acts or omissions of the independent contractors.

 Exclusions: This benefit applies only to motorized passenger vehicles (automobiles and light trucks) and specifically excludes trailers, vehicles with a manufacturer's load rating capacity greater than one ton, motorcycles, recreational vehicles, and commercial vehicles.
-Any vehicle used for farm, ranch, agriculture, or off-road use.
+Also excludes any vehicle used for farm, ranch, agriculture, or off-road use.

 This is how many layers of rubber and other materials are in the tire.